Mountain Jews: Early history

-Mountain Jews, or Jews of the Caucasus, have inhabited the Caucasus since the fifth century CE.
-Being the descendants of the Persian Jews of Iran, their migration from Persia proper to the Caucasus took place in the Sasanian era (224–651).
-It is believed that they arrived in Persia from ancient Israel as early as the 8th century BCE.
-Other sources attest that Mountain Jews were present in the region of Azerbaijan at least since 457 BCE.
-However, Mountain Jews only took shape as a community after Qajar Iran ceded the areas in which they lived to the Russian Empire per the Treaty of Gulistan of 1813.
+Mountain Jews, or Jews of the Caucasus, have inhabited the Caucasus since the 5th century.
+The descendants of Iranian Jews, their migration from Persis to the Caucasus took place during the Sasanian Empire (224–651).
+It is believed that they arrived in Persis from Yisrael-Samaria and Judah as early as the 8th century BCE.
+Other sources attest that Mountain Jews were present in the region of Azerbaijan since 457 BCE.
+However, Mountain Jews only took shape as a community after Qajar Iran ceded the areas in which they lived to the Russian Empire under the Treaty of Gulistan of 1813.

-Mountain Jews have an oral tradition, passed down from generation to generation, that they are descended from the Ten Lost Tribes exiled by the king of Assyria (Ashur), who ruled over northern Iraq from Mosul (across the Tigris River from the ancient city of Nineveh).
-The reference most likely is to Shalmaneser, the King of Assyria mentioned in II Kings 18:9–12.
-According to local Jewish tradition, some 19,000 Jews departed Jerusalem (used here as a generic term for the Land of Israel) and passed through Syria, Babylonia, and Persia and then, heading north, entered into Media.
+Mountain Jews have an oral tradition, passed down from generation to generation, that they are descended from the Ten Lost Tribes exiled by the king of Neo-Assyria (Ashur), who ruled over Upper Mesopotamia from Mosul, which is across the Tigris from ancient Nineveh.
+The reference most likely is to Shalmaneser V, the Neo-Assyrian king mentioned in 2 Kings 18:9–12.
+According to local Jewish tradition, some 19,000 Jews departed 'Jerusalem' (used here as a generic term for the Land of Israel) and passed through Syria, Lower Mesopotamia, and Persis, and then, heading north, entered into Media.

 Mountain Jews maintained a strong military tradition.
-For this reason, some historians believe they may be descended from Jewish military colonists, settled by Parthian and Sassanid rulers in the Caucasus as frontier guards against nomadic incursions from the Pontic steppe.
+For this reason, some historians believe they may be descended from Jewish military colonists, settled by Parthian and Sasanian rulers in the Caucasus as frontier guards against nomadic incursions from the Pontic–Caspian steppe.

 A 2002 study by geneticist Dror Rosengarten found that the paternal haplotypes of Mountain Jews "were shared with other Jewish communities and were consistent with a Mediterranean origin."
-In addition, Y-DNA testing of Mountain Jews has shown they have Y-DNA haplotypes related to those of other Jewish communities.
-The Semitic origin of Mountain Jews is also evident in their culture and language.
+In addition, genetic studies of Jews have shown they have Y-chromosome DNA haplotypes related to those of other Jewish communities.
+The Levantine origin of Mountain Jews is also evident in their culture and language.